 - It is recommended that all property managers undertake a 2-stage licensing process overseen by the Condo Office to ensure they are qualified and well-educated in their field.

 The product of the government’s comprehensive review of the existing Condominium Act was the reform of the Protecting Condominium Owners Act, which was the first reform of the Act in 16 years.
 The revamp:

 - modifies the Condominium Act and the Ontario New Home Warranties Plan Act

 - pass the Condominium Management Services Act

 - makes small changes to other relevant acts

-Many aspects of the changes will be implemented through set regulations and the commencement of a new administrative authorities.
-Regulations are planned to be prepared in consultation with the public, condo owners and the condo sector, including regulatory registry.
+Many aspects of the changes will be implemented through set regulations and the commencement of new administrative authorities.
+Regulations are planned to be prepared in consultation with the public, condo owners, and the condo sector, including regulatory registry.

 The provisions of the act, the majority, are still not in force.
 Most provisions will come into effect on a date announced by proclamation of the Lieutenant Governor.
 Ontario is working fast to speed up the process to develop regulations and implement the key commitments of this act.